Big Lagoon State Park: You’ll Love Camping Here

 Gulf Islands National Seashore Johnson’s Beach

-We were seriously in awe of this part of Gulf Islands, and it wasn’t crowded when we visited in mid-May.
+Pablo and I were in awe of this part of the Gulf Islands, and it wasn’t crowded when we visited in mid-May.

-Gulf Island is part of the National Parks, and you can use the annual National Park Pass to enter.
+Gulf Island is part of the National Park Service, and you can use the annual National Park Pass to enter.

 Gulf Islands National Seashore Fort Pickens makes for a fun day trip when visiting the area.
 Fort Pickens is roughly an hour away from Big Lagoon State Park and is another area of Gulf Islands.

-If you’re not used to having fun in the sun all day, you don’t want to ruin your vacation by burning the first day!
-So below are some items we always pack for a beachy road trip.
+If you’re not used to having fun in the sun all day, you don’t want to ruin your vacation by burning the first day.
+Below are items we always pack for a beachy road trip.

-Nomadix Beach Towel – this towel is quick-drying, the sand doesn’t stick to it badly, and it doesn’t stink after being used a few times.
+Nomadix Beach Towel – This towel is quick-drying (link to REI), and the sand doesn’t stick to it badly.
 We also have Nomadix towels for the bathhouse.
-I’ll use the same towel for 10+ days, and it doesn’t stink!
+I’ll use the same towel for 10+ days, and it doesn’t stink.

-Umbrella with UV Protection – you’ll thank yourself for getting one.
-Make sure to get an umbrella with a sand anchor (this is key).
+Umbrella with UV Protection – You’ll thank yourself for getting one.
+Make sure to get an umbrella with a sand anchor (link to Amazon).
 Having a beach umbrella allows us to stay out for hours without getting nuked by the sun.

-Sunscreen – we love SunBum products because they are safe for the environment.
+Sunscreen – We love SunBum (link to Amazon) products because they are safe for the environment.
 We get body lotion, face lotion, and chapstick.

-Beach Chairs – we have these beach chairs that sit lower so you can relax under an umbrella with your feet in the sand.
+Beach Chairs – We have these beach chairs (link to Amazon) that sit lower so you can relax under an umbrella with your feet in the sand.
 The chairs we have you can wear like a backpack making them easy to transport.
-Click the image below to shop for the exact chairs we have (they are the best).

-Flip Flops – we wear our Chaco flips around.
+Flip Flops – We wear our Chaco flips around.
 They are waterproof, durable, and easy to clean and pair with any outfit.
-Click to shop Chaco flips for her (these are my favorite) or shop for him (this is what Pablo has).
+Click to shop Chaco flips for her (link to REI) or shop for him (link to REI).

-Insulated Water Bottle – we bring our Hydroflask or Yeti to the beach to keep our water cold.
+Insulated Water Bottle – We bring our Hydroflask (link to Amazon) to keep our water cold.

 We camped here for 3-days in mid-May 2022 and loved it.
 We thought it was one of the best campgrounds near Pensacola (our other favorite is Fort Pickens).

-We saw lots of wildlife here, including lizards, armadillos, and all kinds of birds, and we even saw dolphins at Gulf Islands Johnson’s Beach.
+We saw lots of wildlife, including lizards, armadillos, and all kinds of birds, and we even saw dolphins at Gulf Islands Johnson’s Beach.

 The sandy trails and boardwalks through the intercoastal forest and marshes were incredible.